Samuelsotogit/Startup/README.md

 I will use the required technologies in the following ways:

 - **HTML:** - Build application structure.
-Six HTML pages for:
+Five HTML pages for:
-  - Landing Page with hyperlinks to "login/sign up" pages, "profile" page, and "about us" page.
+  - Landing Page with hyperlinks to "login/sign up" pages, and "about us" page.
   - Login page with hyperlink to the previous page
   - Sign up page hyperlink to the previous page
-  - Main feed page for rating and posting with hyperlinks to "profile" page, and "about us" page.
+  - Main feed page for rating and posting with hyperlink to "about us" page.
-  - Profile page with self-posts and saved posts with a notification tab
   - About us page with a description of the app
 - **CSS:** - Application asthetics, proper contrast of colors, well organized navigation tabs.
 - **Javascript:** - Functionality of:
   - Log in/sign up
   - Navigation
-  - Rating, posting, and saving posts
+  - Rating and posting
-  - Uploading profile picture
   - Backend endpoint calls
 - **Web Service:** - Backend service with endpoints for:
   - Log in/Sign up